Azure/Azure-Sentinel/README.md

    Expected object to be <null>, but found System.ComponentModel.DataAnnotations.ValidationException with message "An old mapping for entity 'AccountCustomEntity' does not have a matching new mapping entry."
 ```

-### Pull Request Kql Validation Check
+### Pull Request KQL Validation Check
-As part of the PR checks we run a syntax validation of the kql queries defined in the template.
+As part of the PR checks we run a syntax validation of the KQL queries defined in the template.
 If this check fails go to Azure Pipeline (by pressing on the errors link on the checks tab in your PR)
 ![Azurepipeline](.github/Media/Azurepipeline.png)
 In the pipeline you can see which test failed and what is the cause:
 ![Pipeline Tests Tab](.github/Media/PipelineTestsTab.png)